Location: Washington, D.C.

 Candidates should send an email with the subject line “Senior Attorney 2019” to [email protected] with the following documents, in MS Word or PDF format.
 You must use the designated subject header, or your application may not be received:

-- Why are you interested in working for EarthRights International?
+- A cover letter of no more than 300 words that answers the question: Why are you interested in working for EarthRights International?

 - Resume or CV (no longer than 2 pages)

 - 5-10 page sample or extract from a piece of legal writing without external editing

 - Do not send references.These may be requested at a later point in the process